angrycub/nomad_example_jobs/parameterized/README.md

 ## Add a dispatch variable

-Parameterized jobs also provide a the ability to send variables as part of dispatching the job.
+Parameterized jobs also provide the ability to send variables as part of dispatching the job.
 These variables can be optional or required.

 For example, the following parameterized stanza adds a required variable named `dispatcher_email` and an optional variable named `pager_email`.